Knot cobordisms, bridge index, and torsion in Floer homology: A refinement of the cobordism distance

 \section{A refinement of the cobordism distance}

 Suppose that $K_0$ and $K_1$ are knots in $S^3$.
 The standard cobordism distance between $K_0$ and $K_1$ is defined as the minimal genus of an oriented knot cobordism connecting $K_0$ and $K_1$; see Baader~\cite{BaaderScissor}.
 We will write $d_{\cob}(K_0,K_1)$ for the standard cobordism distance.
 Equivalently, $d_{\cob}$ can be defined in terms of the slice genus of $K_0\# \bar{K}_1$.
 The distance $d_{\cob}(K_0,K_1)=0$ if and only if $K_0$ and $K_1$ are concordant, and hence descends to a metric on the knot concordance group.
 In this section, we describe a refinement of the standard cobordism distance, which is an actual metric on the set of knots in $S^3$ modulo isotopy.
+Note that we will always perturb surfaces in $[0,1]\times S^3$ so that projection to the first factor is Morse.

 \begin{define} If $S$ is a connected, oriented knot cobordism in $[0,1] \times S^3$ from $K_0$ to $K_1$ with $m$ local minima and $M$ local maxima, then we define the quantity $|S| \in \Z_{\ge 0}$ by the formula